AdekunleOjo/Healthcare-Operations-Revenue-Analytics/README.md

-# 🏥 Healthcare Operations & Revenue Analytics (SQL + Power BI)
+# 🏥 Healthcare Operations & Revenue Analytics

 ---

 ## 📊 Overview
-End-to-end healthcare analytics project transforming raw data into actionable insights using SQL Server and Power BI.
+This project presents a complete end-to-end healthcare analytics workflow, transforming raw and inconsistent data into actionable business insights.

+The analysis focuses on **patient demand, operational performance, and financial efficiency**, with the goal of supporting data-driven decision-making in a healthcare environment.

 Focus areas:
 - Patient demand